|

 KM: So, you have an Array Mbira.

-I would think the Array Mbira is probably something like
+I would think the Array Mbira is probably something

-it - find patterns that corresponded to various kinds of
+play it—find patterns that corresponded to various

-thing as a kalimba - something with its own internal logic
+of thing as a kalimba—something with its

-that we can interact with to create beauty.
+own internal logic that we can interact with to create beauty.

 NSR: Yes.
 I just bought

 an array mbira.
-It's not really like a dulcimer as those
+It's not really like a dulcimer

-like a steel pan.
+haphazard like a steel pan.

 I think you're right about the inherent

 beauty of kalimbas and finding ways to play them.
-I play

-is more free.
+for me is more free.

-KM: Scott - I hear that primacy
+KM: Scott—I hear that primacy

 of the rhythm and melody in your recordings.
 But my personal

-- you sort of define the matrix against the melody rhythmically,
+sort of define the matrix against the melody rhythmically,

 while I do it mainly harmonically.
 I understand it isn't